Category

 Following this "Four Care" framework, here are some examples of Dentsu Inc.'s initiatives.

-"Care by workplace occupational health staff" includes initiatives like new employee training and supervisor training, support for returning to work, interview guidance for employees working long hours, and a health consultation desk where employees can directly consult with the company doctor.
+"Care by Workplace Industrial Health Staff" includes initiatives like new employee training and supervisor training, support for returning to work, interview guidance for employees working long hours, and a health consultation desk where employees can directly consult with the company doctor.

-Additionally, the top of the homepage on the internal portal, which employees log into daily, features a "Consultation Window" icon.
-This icon provides a consolidated list of internal and external consultation resources categorized by specific issues.
+Additionally, the top of the homepage on the internal portal, which employees log into daily, features a "Consultation Desk" icon.
+This compiles case-specific internal and external consultation resources.

 Beyond these systems, numerous initiatives unique to Dentsu Inc. are implemented, primarily driven by HR, general affairs departments, and frontline employees.